Amy Mottram Integrative Psychotherapist/Counsellor MSc UKCP reg

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Early relational trauma.

-Concessions are offered to students and those referred through charities/support services.
+Concessions are offered to students, those who may struggle to access therapy because of financial limitations, and those referred through charities/support services.

 I require at least 48 hours notice of cancellation or the full fee will be payable.